neondatabase/website/content/docs/guides/logical-replication-basics.md

 ### Allowing inbound traffic

-Generally speaking, your subscriber will need to be able to get past any firewall or IP restrictions in order to access the publisher database.
-In Neon, action is only required in this regard if you use Neon's **IP Allow** feature to limit IP addresses that can connect to Neon.
+Generally speaking, your subscriber will need to get past any firewall or IP restrictions in order to access the publisher database.
+In Neon, no action is required unless you use Neon's **IP Allow** feature to limit IP addresses that can connect to Neon.

-If you do use Neon's **IP Allow** feature:
+If you use Neon's **IP Allow** feature:

 1. Determine the IP address or addresses of the subscriber.
 2. In your Neon project, add the IPs to your **IP Allow** list, which you can find in your project's settings.
 For instructions, see [Configure IP Allow](/docs/manage/projects#configure-ip-allow).

 ### Creating a publication

 The Postgres documentation describes a [publication](https://www.postgresql.org/docs/current/logical-replication-publication.html) as a group of tables whose data changes are intended to be replicated through logical replication.
-It also describes a publication as a set of changes generated from a table or a group of tables, and as a "change set" or "replication set".
-It's indeed all of those things.
+It also describes a publication as a set of changes generated from a table or a group of tables.
+It's indeed both of these things.

-A particular table can be included in multiple publications, if necessary.
+A particular table can be included in multiple publications if necessary.
 Currently, publications can only include tables within a particular schema.

 Publications can specify the types of changes they replicate, which can include `INSERT`, `UPDATE`, `DELETE`, and `TRUNCATE` operations.
-By default, they replicate all these operation types.
+By default, they replicate all of these operation types.

 You can create a publication for a specific table using [CREATE PUBLICATION](https://www.postgresql.org/docs/current/sql-createpublication.html) syntax.
 This command creates a publication named `users_publication` that will track changes made to the `users` table.

 ```sql